KoesGroup/Snakemake_ChIPseq_PE/README.md

 It has many rich features.
 Read more [here](https://snakemake.readthedocs.io/en/stable/).

 ## Samples
 Samples are listed in the `units.tsv` file and will be used by the Snakefile automatically.
-Change the name, the conditions accordingly.
+Change in the 'units.tsv', the columns 'fq1', 'fq2' and 'conditions' according to your needs. 'fq1' and 'fq2' requires the path to the samples names relative to the Snakefile.

 ## Dry run
 Use the command `snakemake -np` to perform a dry run that prints out the rules and commands.